Watch our videos and subscribe to our YouTube channel here: https://www.youtube.com/user/garygreer56/videos

 Ken said when he was age 15 he was walking to school and back everyday.
-One day on his daily walk to he noticed this early 60’s model MG Midget parked in one of the driveways that he passed.
+One day on his daily walk he noticed this early 60’s model MG Midget parked in one of the driveways that he passed.
 The MG was a neglected project that just sat in the driveway unused, uncared for and unloved.
 Ken said he felt this little car pulling on his emotions everyday when he walked by.
 It was like it was calling out his name.

-Ken started his excavating business in 1980 with his 52’Ford pick up.
-At some point he had to upgrade to a newer truck and he retired the 52’ Ford.
+Ken started his excavating business in 1980 with his ’52 Ford pick up.
+At some point he had to upgrade to a newer truck and he retired the ’52 Ford.
 Ken decided to keep it and he planned to get it restored and drive it as his personal vehicle.
-Ken took the 52’ Ford to several auto body shops over the years to get it restored.
+Ken took the ’52 Ford to several auto body shops over the years to get it restored.
 He said there always seemed to be some reason why they couldn’t get started on it.
-Ken decided to gather up all the pieces of the 52’ pick up bring them home and do the restoration himself.
-In mid January 2012 the 52’ Ford pick up is back on the road.
-If you come out to take the classic tour Ken might take you for a ride in it.
+Ken decided to gather up all the pieces of the ’52 pick up bring them home and do the restoration himself.
+In mid January 2012 the ’52 Ford pick up is back on the road.
+If you come out to take the classic tour ask Ken for a short cruise in his 1952 Ford Pick Up.

-Call us at 972-935-1660 or email email@example.com
+Call or text us at 972-935-1660 or email email@example.com

-Gary really enjoyed bringing the Mustang back to life and getting it back on the road and decided to buy another classic Mustang to fix up and sell.
-As he was shopping for another Mustang he went to check out a 1967 Mustang Coupe that he saw listed on Craigslist owned by Ken Valentine.
+I really enjoyed getting the Mustang back on the road again and decided to buy another classic Mustang to fix up and sell.
+As I was shopping for another Mustang I went to check out a 1967 Mustang Coupe that I saw listed on Craigslist owned by Ken Valentine.